paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-011-executive-and-judiciary-printing-and-binding.md

 <a id="section-1109"></a>
 ## § 1109.
 Printing documents in two or more editions; full number and allotment of full quota

-The number of copies of a public document or report authorized to be printed for an executive department, independent agency, or establishment of the Government may be supplied in two or more editions, instead of one, upon a requisition on the Public Printer by the head of the department or independent office, but the aggregate of the editions may not exceed the number of copies otherwise authorized.
+The number of copies of a public document or report authorized to be printed for an executive department, independent agency, or establishment of the Government may be supplied in two or more editions, instead of one, upon a requisition on the Director of the Government Publishing Office by the head of the department or independent office, but the aggregate of the editions may not exceed the number of copies otherwise authorized.
 This section does not preclude the printing of the full number of a document or report, or the allotment of the full quota to Senators and Representatives, as otherwise authorized, when a legitimate demand for the full complement is known to exist.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 224 (Mar.
 30, 1906, No. 14, 34 Stat.
 826).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer”.

 <a id="section-1110"></a>
 ## § 1110.
 Daily examination of Congressional Record for immediate ordering of documents for official use; limit; bills and resolutions

-The heads of executive departments, independent agencies and establishments, respectively, shall cause daily examination of the Congressional Record for the purpose of noting documents, reports, and other publications of interest to their departments, and shall cause an immediate order to be sent to the Public Printer for the number of copies of the publications required for official use, not to exceed, however, the number of bureaus in the department and divisions in the office of the head.
-The Public Printer shall send to each executive department, independent agency and establishment, as soon as printed, five copies of public bills and resolutions, except to the State Department, to which he shall send ten copies of bills and resolutions.
-When the head of a department, independent agency or establishment desires a greater number of a class of bills or resolutions for official use, the Public Printer shall furnish them on requisition promptly made.
+The heads of executive departments, independent agencies and establishments, respectively, shall cause daily examination of the Congressional Record for the purpose of noting documents, reports, and other publications of interest to their departments, and shall cause an immediate order to be sent to the Director of the Government Publishing Office for the number of copies of the publications required for official use, not to exceed, however, the number of bureaus in the department and divisions in the office of the head.
+The Director of the Government Publishing Office shall send to each executive department, independent agency and establishment, as soon as printed, five copies of public bills and resolutions, except to the State Department, to which he shall send ten copies of bills and resolutions.
+When the head of a department, independent agency or establishment desires a greater number of a class of bills or resolutions for official use, the Director of the Government Publishing Office shall furnish them on requisition promptly made.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 215 (Jan.
 12, 1895, ch.
 23, § 90, 28 Stat.
 623; June 20, 1936, ch.
 630, title IX, § 14, 49 Stat.
 1553).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer” wherever appearing.

 <a id="section-1111"></a>
 ## § 1111.
-Annual reports: time for furnishing manuscript and proofs to Public Printer
+Annual reports: time for furnishing manuscript and proofs to Director of the Government Publishing Office

-Annual reports and accompanying documents shall be printed, made public, and available for distribution not later than within the first five days after the assembling of each regular session of Congress.
-This section does not apply to the annual reports of the Smithsonian Institution, the Comptroller of the Currency, or the Secretary of the Treasury.
+The appropriations made for printing and binding may not be used for an annual report or the accompanying documents unless the manuscript and proof is furnished to the Director of the Government Publishing Office in the following manner:

 ### Statutory Notes